-Commissioner Mark Acton was reappointed to the Postal Regulatory Commission by President Barack H. Obama on December 12, 2016 for a third term of continued public service extending until October 14, 2022.
-Commissioner Acton was confirmed by the United States Senate on December 10, 2016.
-Commissioner Acton was nominated by President Barack H. Obama on May 12, 2011 for a second term of office through October 14, 2016.
-Commissioner Acton was confirmed by the United States Senate for his second term of office on September 26, 2011.
+Commissioner Mark Acton was reappointed to the Postal Regulatory Commission (PRC) by President Barack H. Obama on December 12, 2016 for a third term of continued public service extending until October 14, 2022, and was confirmed by the United States Senate on December 10, 2016.
 President George W. Bush first nominated Mr. Acton as a Postal Rate Commissioner on November 7, 2005, and he was confirmed by the Senate on August 3, 2006.
-Prior to that appointment, Mr. Acton served as Special Assistant to the Chairman of the Postal Rate Commission and assisted in managing all aspects of agency operations.
+Prior to his appointments, Mr. Acton served as Special Assistant to the Chairman of the Postal Rate Commission and assisted in managing all aspects of agency operations.

 Commissioner Acton is a native of Louisville, Kentucky and a graduate of the University of Louisville.
 He earned a Master of Business Administration from the Robert H. Smith School of Business at the University of Maryland.
-Mr. Acton is an active member of the University of Louisville Alumni Association, the Kentucky Society of Washington, Republican National Lawyers Association, the United States Tennis Association, and the Honorable Order of Kentucky Colonels.
+Mr. Acton is a member of the University of Louisville Alumni Association, Republican National Lawyers Association, the United States Tennis Association, and the Honorable Order of Kentucky Colonels.